qouteall/qouteall-blog/Cognitive-biases.md

 Given 100% chance to lose \$500 or 50% chance to lose \$1100, most people will choose the latter.
 The second one has "hope" and the first one means accepting failure.

 In this case, "no losing" is usually taken as expectation.
 What if the expectation is "already losing \$500"?
 Then the two choices become: 1. no change  2.
 50% gain \$500 and 50% lose \$600.
 In this case, people tend to choose the first choice which has lower risk.
 The expectation point is very important.
-This is also **sunk cost fallacy**.

 ### Time perception